trytoolchest/lug/docs/docs/getting-started/create-a-hybrid-function.md

 This allows for easy switching between different environments and providers, making it easy to scale your computation while utilizing specialized or lower-cost infrastructure.

-## There's more!

-This covers the basic of running Lug functions, but you can do a lot more than just print the number of CPUs!
-Check out some of our Lug examples.